AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • You don’t have an insurance record, or your record shows late payments or a violation of insurance terms.

-Providers can turn you away if they feel you represent too high of a risk to insure.
+Providers can turn you away if they feel you pose too high a risk to insure.
 Acceptance specializes in nonstandard insurance, meaning it takes on drivers with high-risk designations.
 Additionally, as with many insurers, if you need an SR-22, Acceptance will file it for you.
 It offers all of the standard coverages:

 • Bodily injury and property damage liability